onflow/hybrid-custody-scaffold/README.md

 flow keys generate
 ```

-You'll want to copy the public key as an argument and build the following multisig transaction:
+You'll want to copy the public key as an argument and build the following multi-signed transaction:

 ```sh
 flow transactions build cadence/transactions/hybrid-custody/onboarding/blockchain_native.cdc \